xDaCry/dm_twimong/README.md

 > **anaylze**: This package includes all the queries for analyzing the data stored in databases,

 > **connection**: This package includes all the classes for creating connections to databases and the twitter stream.

+> **visualization**: This package includes all the classes for visualizing the data stored (Javascript based including D3.js, AngularJs and Websocket)